Sátántangó: Themes

 Similarly, the character of the Doctor wields an important symbolic side of the film's themes.
 Appearing as man of culture and developed interests, the old Doctor is past the point of disillusion of his village, staying indoors most of the time and behaving introvertedly.
 The Doctor only decides to go out after running out of brandy, and his choice is deeply regretted when he is met with hostile weather under the cover of darkness and collapses.
-In "The Perspective From the Front", the villagers remember they have left the Doctor in the desolate village – although he was actually in the hospital – and Futaki's suggestion is that they leave him behind "to starve."
+In "The Perspective From the Front", the villagers remember they have left the Doctor in the desolate village—although he was actually in the hospital—and Futaki's suggestion is that they leave him behind "to starve."
 The Doctor seems to be deprived of the villagers' indifference; in spite of his hostile behavior towards Mrs. Kráner, he attempts to help Estike before she commits suicide and is disturbed enough to investigate the ringing of the bells in "The Circle Closes."
-Out of the entirety of the village's inhabitants, the Doctor seems to be the only one willing to accept death, as he chooses to remain in the abandoned village – perhaps to starve – rather than follow Irimiás.
+Out of the entirety of the village's inhabitants, the Doctor seems to be the only one willing to accept death, as he chooses to remain in the abandoned village—perhaps to starve—rather than follow Irimiás.

 Production

+Editing and collaboration

+Sátántangó was made during the long collaboration between Béla Tarr and editor Ágnes Hranitzky.
+Hranitzky edited the film and is listed in András Bálint Kovács's filmography as Tarr's directorial collaborator on the project.
+The film was made before Hranitzky's later formal co-director credits from Werckmeister Harmonies onward.

+The film's long-take structure made editing part of the film's formal design rather than only a stage of post-production.
+In the Tarr–Hranitzky working method, questions of rhythm, duration, camera movement and the relation between one shot and the next had to be anticipated during shooting.
+This gave Hranitzky's role particular importance in shaping the film's temporal structure and rhythm.